internet upload speed slow

 Solutions:

-• Regularly run antivirus programs and router virus scans,
+• Regularly run antivirus programs and router virus scans

-• Check your DNS settings.
+• Check your DNS settings

 Final Thoughts: Why Your Internet Upload Speed Is Slow